-HRM-313 Legal Aspects of Human Resource Management 3 credits
+HRM-313 Legal Aspects of

 This course deals with the various laws that affect human resource management, including social insurance, legislation, minimum wage laws, OSHA, ERISA, as well as equal employment opportunity legislation.
 This course is concerned not only with the provisions of these laws, but also with their constitutionality, their effects, and how they are administered.
 Prerequisite: MGT-310 or permission of instructor.